By

 - Calcium: contributes to healthy bone turnover, blood clotting and muscle contraction

-- Potassium: can help keep blood pressure low which helps reduce the risk of cardiovascular disease
+- Potassium: can help keep blood pressure low, which helps reduce the risk of cardiovascular disease

 - Vitamin K: supports healthy bloody clotting and bones